 A popular tip is to apply Vaseline on any spot where you know distressing will take place.
 The chalk paint will not bond here and it will be much easier to sand it off.

 The problem?
 You have to plan in advance where those spots will be!
-We have been a bit more spontaneous with distressing.
+I’m definitely a whole lot more spontaneous with distressing.

 Probably one of our most unusual projects yet is the DIY plank wall in our coastal bedroom.
 Yes, we chalk painted it but you’ll just have to read the tutorial for all the details!